opencloudcx-riva/bootstrap/CONFIGURE.md

 Follows [these]() instructions to create a unique bucket in the account where OpenCloudCX is going to be installed.
 A good convention for this project is to create and use `opencloucx-state-bucket-####` and replace `####` with the last 4 digits of the AWS account number.

 Once the bucket has been created, copy `state.tf.example` and rename the copy (not the original) to `state.tf`.
-Update the requested and save.
-If the default AWS profile is being used (from `~/.aws/credentials`) or the credentials are being passed through environment variables, the `access_key` and `secret_key` entries are not used.
+Update the variables and save.

 ```bash
   backend "s3" {